TikinaMohanSahu/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favoriate things.
+* cat
+* dog
+* fruits

+in order , there are my favoriate flavour icecreamL:
+1. vanila
+2. chocolate
+3. mango
+4. strawbery